tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 across appliances, a result that consistently held even as scenario details varied.
-These results extend prior observations on the impact of numerical format on comprehension and decision-making (Gigerenzer & Edwards, 2003; Reimer et al., 2015). but they move beyond simpler estimation tasks to show how these benefits persist in a multi-step planning context.
+These results extend prior observations on the impact of numerical format on comprehension and decision-making (Gigerenzer & Edwards, 2003; Reimer et al., 2015).
+But they move beyond simpler estimation tasks to show how these benefits persist in a goal-directed planning context.
 Notably, individuals with higher energy literacy performed better overall, a finding in line with previous work emphasizing the importance of domain knowledge for effective resource conservation (Attari et al., 2010; Canfield et al., 2017)

-While prior research has suggested that consumers sometimes prefer monetary formats(Karjalainen, 2011; Nemati & Penn, 2020) or that monetary framing can improve appliance choices (Blasch et al., 2019), our findings tentatively indicate that absolute energy units can facilitate the finer-grained calculations needed to plan specific usage
+While prior research has suggested that consumers sometimes prefer monetary formats (Karjalainen, 2011; Nemati & Penn, 2020) or that monetary framing can improve appliance choices (Blasch et al., 2019), our findings tentatively indicate that absolute energy units can facilitate the finer-grained calculations needed to plan specific usage